VivekShrirame/quote_advisor/README.md

 A React Advice App...

-[React.js] on the front end and made get requests to Advice Slip JSON API..
+Using React on the front end and made get requests to Advice Slip JSON API..